 It’s nice to speak with you today, Stacy, and today we’re looking forward to hearing your views on the topic of driving visibility in sourcing and supplier management.
 Can you start by providing a brief background of yourself?

 Sure, Dustin, and thanks for having me today.
-My name is Stacy Leidwinger, and I’m the director of product management for a company called Directworks.
-Our focus is really helping manufacturers understand all cost elements in their sourcing activities, specifically in the area of direct materials.
-We also then assist in how they pick the right people for the right team as it relates to supplier management.
+My name is Stacy Leidwinger, and I’m the Director of Product Management for a company called Directworks.
+We focus on helping manufacturers understand all cost elements in their sourcing activities, specifically in the area of direct materials.
+We also then assist in how they pick the right team as it relates to supplier management.
 In my role I work very closely with our customer and really understanding much of the unmet need out there with manufacturers as it relates to sourcing and supplier management.

 Why should manufacturers start focusing on their upstream supply chain?

 Well, specifically in the realm of upstream supply chain, there’s a need for great cost visibility, especially when you talk about direct materials.
-It’s all the costs that potentially go into sourcing your direct materials in order to create your component parts.
+It’s all the costs that potentially go into sourcing your direct materials in order to assemble your products.
 Today, when I talk to many manufacturers, it’s a very hands-on, manual process; they’re using spreadsheets as they get in quote information and sourcing details.
-No one supplier provides the same amount of information and data, and it becomes very challenging to understand the breakdown in terms of what the raw material costs are, the labor costs.
-Even some of the implicit that comes as it relates to supplier risk.
+No one supplier provides the same amount of information and data, and it becomes very challenging to understand the breakdown in terms of what the raw material costs are, the labor costs etc. This also means acquiring some of the information required to better understand supplier risk.
 Really, what I’ve done with customers and manufacturers specifically is try to automate and collect that data in a way that’s global so you can drive that visibility.
-By driving that visibility, you now can make better decision, which ultimately allows you to increase margins, which is reducing your total cost with that visibility.
-It’s also helping many manufacturers introduce new products on time, with higher quality because they’re going ahead and capturing the right margins up front; they’re understanding who they’re selecting as their suppliers; and it overall helps them mitigate their risk.
+By driving that visibility, you now can make better decision, which ultimately allows you to increase margins by reducing your total cost with that visibility.
+It’s also helping many manufacturers introduce new products on time, with higher quality because they’re going ahead and capturing the right margins up front; they’re understanding who they’re selecting as their suppliers; and it helps them mitigate their risk.
 It’s not just a cost factor, but it’s an overall risk factor that this visibility drives for them.

 And about risk, can you talk about what the key risk areas are that manufacturers face when they’re managing other suppliers?